VagabundoProgramming/CV-Medical-Imaging/README.md

 considered infected to declare the patient as so.
 To obtain the best threshold we have made use of the ROC curve matric.

-The model is accurate in 88% of the patient diagnosis.
+The model has an accuray of 83% in patient diagnosis.

 ## "A ojo" Model
 A simple algorithm that reads the image pixels row by row and if a severe difference